automl/neps/docs/reference/search_algorithms/bayesian_optimization.md

 ## What is Bayesian Optimization?

-Bayesian Optimization (BO) is a fundamental optimization technique for finding (local) optima of expensive-to-evaluate functions.
-The main idea of BO is an interplay of a model (the [`surrogate function`](../search_algorithms/bayesian_optimization.md#the-surrogate-function)) of the objective function, built from the data collected during the optimization process, and an [`acquisition function`](../search_algorithms/bayesian_optimization.md#the-acquisition-function) that guides the search for the next evaluation point.
+`Bayesian Optimization`/`BO` is a fundamental optimization technique for finding (local) optima of expensive-to-evaluate functions.
+The main idea of `BO` is an interplay of a model (the [`surrogate function`](../search_algorithms/bayesian_optimization.md#the-surrogate-function)) of the objective function, built from the data collected during the optimization process, and an [`acquisition function`](../search_algorithms/bayesian_optimization.md#the-acquisition-function) that guides the search for the next evaluation point.

 ### The surrogate function